GfellerLab/MixTCRviz/README.txt

    the input TCRs in the plots (e.g., Epitope Specific).
 Avoid names with more than 20 characters

-- input2.name (default="Input2"): If a second set of TCRs is provided (i.e., input2 != ""), Provide a generic name for the input2 TCRs in the
+- input2.name (default="NULL"): If a second set of TCRs is provided (i.e., input2 != NULL), Provide a generic name for the input2 TCRs in the plots.
-   plots.
 Avoid names with more than 20 characters.